parse-community/docs/_includes/flutter/queries.md

 ```

 ### Include Sub-Objects

 By default, `ParseLiveQuery` will provide you with all the objects you included in your Query like this:

 ```dart
 queryBuilder.includeObject(/* List of all the included sub-objects */);
 ```

-`ParseLiveList` will not listen for updates on this objects by default.
+`ParseLiveList` will not listen for updates on these objects by default.
 To activate listening for updates on all included objects, add `listenOnAllSubItems: true` to your `ParseLiveListWidgets` constructor.
 If you want `ParseLiveList` to listen for updates on only some sub-objects, use `listeningIncludes: const <String>[/* all the included sub-objects */]` instead.
 Just as `QueryBuilder`, `ParseLiveList` supports nested sub-objects too.

 ### Lazy Loading

 By default, `ParseLiveList` lazy loads the content.
 You can avoid that by setting `lazyLoading: false`.
 In case you want to use `lazyLoading` but you need some columns to be preloaded, you can provide a list of `preloadedColumns`.
 Preloading fields of a pointer is supported by using the dot-notation.
-You can access the preloaded data is stored in the `preLoadedData` field of the `ParseLiveListElementSnapshot`.
+You can access the preloaded data stored in the `preLoadedData` field of the `ParseLiveListElementSnapshot`.

 ```dart
 ParseLiveListWidget<ParseObject>(